Würzjoch: Dolomites pass for hiking and panoramic drives

 IDM Südtirol-Alto Adige/Daniel Geiger

-The Würzjoch is not only a paradise for hikers – motorcyclists and ambitious cyclists also appreciate the spectacular routes, the sweeping views and the comparatively peaceful atmosphere away from the major passes.
+The Würzjoch is not only a paradise for hikers – motorcyclists, motorists and ambitious cyclists also appreciate the spectacular routes, the sweeping views and the comparatively peaceful atmosphere away from the major passes.

 The approach from St. Martin in Thurn or via Afers in particular offers motorcyclists and motorists driving pleasure on a narrow but well-maintained road with many hairpin bends, moderate gradients and magnificent views of the Dolomites.
 The pass itself, with its huts and photo opportunities, invites you to stop for a short break or a longer rest.
-The Würzjoch is also accessible by bike, offering a sporting challenge.
+Those who enjoy sporting challenges can also reach the Würzjoch by bike or use the pass as a starting point for demanding mountain bike tours.

 By bus to the Dolomites